wolph/python-progressbar/README.rst

 ##############################################################################
-Text progress bar library for Python.
+Text progress bar library for Python 2 and Python 3.
 ##############################################################################

 Travis status: